On the Trade-off between Redundancy and Local Coherence in Summarization: Related Work

-In particular, recent work in automatic summarization sought to simulate cognitive processes as defined by the Micro-Macro Structure (KvD; Kintsch and van Dijk, 1978 ) and Construction-Integration theory (CI; Kintsch, 1988 ).
-These theories outline procedures to discretize content in propositions, build text representations that account for local and global coherence, and aim to explain how content is manipulated in short and long-term human memory.
-However, computational implementations proposed so far \shortcite{fang2014summariser,zhang2016coherent,fang2019proposition} show a heavy reliance on NLP tools such as parsers, entity extractors, coreference resolution systems, as well as external resources like WordNet \cite{miller1995wordnet}, making their application in closed domains (e.g.\ scientific literature) very unreliable.
-Additionally, many design choices prevented these systems from exploiting properties of memory structures, retrieval processes, or manipulation of information at the right granularity level (e.g.\ ranking words instead of propositions as KvD states).
-In this work, we introduce a novel implementation of the KvD theory that operates at the propositional level, and propose two extractive summarization systems that have little dependence on NLP tools, requiring a dependency parser in Universal Dependency format \shortcite{de2021universal}, making it possible to test these systems on other languages and domains.
-Moreover, our proposed systems better exploit memory structure properties and retrieval processes during reading simulation, which makes them capable of producing notoriously less redundant and more coherent summaries than strong baselines.
+In psycholinguistics, summarization as a task is often used as a method to investigate cognitive processes involved in text comprehension and production \shortcite{kintsch1978toward,kintsch1990macroprocesses,lehto1996working,kintsch1998comprehension,ushiro2013measures,spirgel2016does}.
+Such processes are in charge of generalizing, synthesizing, and coherently organizing content units.
+Comprehension, in turn, is modeled after psycholinguistic models of human reading comprehension \cite{kintsch1978toward,kintsch1988role} which provide a rich and robust theoretical foundation on how content units are discretized and manipulated by cognitive processes.
+For this reason, comprehension models such as the Micro-Macro Structure (KvD; Kintsch and van Dijk, 1978 ) and Construction-Integration theory (CI; Kintsch, 1988 ), have drawn the attention of researchers in automatic summarization in recent years \shortcite{fang2014summariser,zhang2016coherent,fang2019proposition}.
+These theories outline procedures to discretize content into semantic propositions and build text representations that account for local and global coherence.
+However, computational implementations proposed so far \shortcite{fang2014summariser,zhang2016coherent,fang2019proposition} show a heavy reliance on NLP tools such as entity extractors and coreference resolution systems, as well as external resources like WordNet \cite{miller1995wordnet}.
+These requirements greatly limit their application in highly technical domains such as scientific literature.
+Additionally, many design choices prevented these systems from exploiting properties of memory structures, modeling retrieval processes, or manipulating information at the right granularity level, e.g.\ ranking words or sentences instead of semantic propositions.

+We address these limitations by introducing two computational implementations of the KvD theory \cite{kintsch1978toward} that require only a dependency parser and no external resources, making it possible to test these systems on other languages and domains.
+Moreover, our proposed systems better exploit memory structure properties and retrieval processes during reading simulation, which makes them capable of producing notoriously less redundant and more cohesive summaries than strong baselines.